scozv/tango/README.md

 ======
 [![Build Status](https://drone.io/github.com/scotv/algo-wiki/status.png)](https://drone.io/github.com/scotv/algo-wiki/latest)[![devDependency Status](https://david-dm.org/scotv/algo-wiki/dev-status.png)](https://david-dm.org/scotv/algo-wiki#info=devDependencies)

-by _Scott_, Last updated on August 27, 2014
+by _Scott_, Last updated and [released](https://github.com/scotv/algo-wiki/releases) on August 27, 2014

-This book has just been migrated from previous wiki page of [algo-js](https://github.com/scotv/algo-js).
-There are lots of formats need to be rebuilt.
-And, lots of namespaces are still in JaveScript, that I am converting right now.
+This book has been migrated from previous wiki page of [algo-js](https://github.com/scotv/algo-js).
+Lots of namespaces are still in JaveScript, that I am converting right now.

+An initial PDF document writed in $\LaTeX{}$ has been released on [Releases](https://github.com/scotv/algo-wiki/releases) page.

 The purpose of this book is listing the API of projects algo-x: